peterhgruber/writingsmartcontracts_algo/README.md

 Grading is based 20% on exercises during the course and 80% on projects at the end of the course.

 # Class Material
-**Important** some code in Juypter notebooks uses relative paths.
-Moving files or changing the structure of the folders inside `ClassMaterial` will break dependencies.
+**Important** almost all code in Juypter notebooks uses relative paths.
+Moving files or changing the structure of the folders *inside* `ClassMaterial` will break dependencies.

 #### ClassMaterial
 All material aimed to be distributed to students.
 There are folders for every chapter which contain, where applicable, the follwoing subfolders (in the order of their use)